 *Note: You can always decide later and come back at any time to pick an option to return correct answers!

-The following additional settings are extended features available to Partner schools and districts:
+The following additional settings are extended features available to Silver/Gold plan members only:

 Restrict to Individual Students